kulics/koral/book-en/basic-grammar.md

 ```
 j == 2;
 ```

+Note that invariable data can only be defined within the namespace.
 ## Identifier
 Identifier is the variable, function, package, protocol, etc. specified name.
 The letters that make up the identifier all have a certain norm, and the naming convention of the identifier in this language is as follows: